ninsau/nextjs-reusable-table/README.md

 - **Search Functionality**: Integrates a search feature to easily filter and search through table data.

 - **Handle Various Data Types**: Effortlessly manages data types like dates, arrays, URLs, and strings, automatically formatting and displaying them in a user-friendly way.

+- **Dark Mode Compatible**: Supports dark mode themes and can be easily customized to match your application's design.

 - **Modern Technologies**: Built with the latest React features and follows best practices for efficient, maintainable code.